Two Thousand and None: Plot

 A recently divorced paleontologist, Benjamin Kasparian, visits his doctor, who informs him that he is suffering from an unusual brain disease called Talbot's Syndrome, and that he has less than six weeks to live.
 Initially philosophical about his fate, Kasparian decides to enjoy himself as much as he can until his imminent death, much to the disapproval of his ex-wife, Amanda, who watches him have an ill-advised affair with a younger woman, Daphne.
-Kasparian's best friend, his boss and the museum's curator are all disapproving as well, unsure of why he is acting so strangely.
+Kasparian's best friend, his boss, and the museum's curator are all disapproving as well, unsure of why he is acting so strangely.
 Jeremiah, Kasparian's best friend, criticizes the curator for eating during a moment of grief, but Kasparian finds their reactions bizarre, as he sees his impending death as a chance to get the most out of life.
 Before long, he starts having evocative visions of his childhood in Armenia and decides, as his last mission in life, to dig up his parents in Canada and bury them in Armenia, where he believes his family belongs.

 When his plan fails after an airport official catches him with human bones in his luggage, he steals his own cloned brain and buries it, along with the bones of his parents, in a makeshift grave after posing them humorously.
-After he begins struggling with memory lapses due to his condition, he wakes up outside the museum where he used to work, unaware of where he is, the museum's curator, shocked by Kasparian's childlike and frightened appearance, brings him indoors.
-Not long after this, he dies, and his spirit is last seen wandering, beginning a new journey with no destination in particular.
-Amanda in particular is unsure of how to move on from her ex-husband's death, as their relationship was complicated.
+After he begins struggling with memory lapses due to his condition, he wakes up outside the museum where he used to work, unaware of where he is.
+The museum's curator, shocked by Kasparian's childlike and frightened appearance, brings him indoors.
+Not long after this, he dies, and his spirit is last seen wandering, beginning a new journey with no particular destination.
+Amanda is unsure of how to move on from her ex-husband's death, as their relationship was complicated.